Ahead of Gujarat polls, Rahul Gandhi promises loan waiver and free electricity to farmers, LPG cylinder at Rs 500 | Politics

 - India

+Addressing the Congress's booth-level workers at the 'Parivartan Sankalp Rally' at the Sabarmati riverfront in Ahmedabad, Gandhi also promised to provide up to 300 units of free power to general consumers.
+He made a host of promises including the creation of 10 lakh new jobs, building 3,000 English medium schools, free education for girls, and a subsidy of Rs 5 per litre to milk producers.
+He accused the Bharatiya Janata Party (BJP) government in Gujarat of insulting the legacy of Sardar Vallabhbhai Patel, who he said was the voice of farmers in the country.
+Gandhi said the Congress will focus on generating employment in the BJP-ruled Gujarat and will provide jobs to 10 lakh youth.

-Earlier, the Arvind Kejriwal-led Aam Aadmi Party (AAP) had also announced a number of sops and promised freebies if it comes to power in Gujarat.
+Targeting the ruling BJP, he said it built the world's tallest statue of Sardar Vallabhbhai Patel in Gujarat, while on the other hand, it insulted him by working against those for whom Patel lived and died.
+Earlier, the Arvind Kejriwal-led Aam Aadmi Party (AAP) had also announced several sops and promised freebies if it comes to power in Gujarat.

-Addressing the rally on Monday, Gandhi said, "The BJP government here will waive loans of top industrialists, but have you ever heard that they have waived loans of farmers?
+“The BJP government here will waive loans of top industrialists, but have you ever heard that they waived loans of farmers?
 I promise to waive loans of up to Rs 3 lakh of each farmer after we come to power in Gujarat.''
-He also promised to provide people LPG cylinder at Rs 500 instead of its current price of Rs 1,000.

-Gandhi also promised free electricity to farmers and up to 300 units of free power to general consumers if the Congress comes to power in the state.
-He claimed the BJP on one hand built the world's tallest statue of Sardar Patel, on the other hand it insulted him.
+Gandhi said that Congress will grant a loan waiver to farmers as it had done in Chhattisgarh, Madhya Pradesh, Punjab, and Karnataka. ''Wherever we came to power, we said our first job will be to do what Sardar Patel would have done.
+And here, too, we will waive the loan of Rs 3 lakh (of farmers),'' he said.

+''We will open 3,000 English medium schools and provide free education to girls.
+Thousands of schools were shut down by the BJP government.
+They built the statue of Sardar Patel and on the other hand, shut down thousands of schools,'' the former Congress president said.

+The Congress leader said the biggest thing he wanted to do is to end unemployment and inflation. ''The truth is that 2 to 3 billionaires cannot provide jobs.
+Jobs are provided by small businesses and farmers.
+Until there is a government of farmers and small and medium businessmen, jobs cannot be created in this state.
+The Congress' focus will be on providing jobs to youth and our government will provide jobs to 10 lakh youths,'' he said.

-''For whom did Sardar Patel fight and why?
-You built his statue, but he was not just a human being, he was the voice of farmers of Gujarat and India.
-Whatever he said was for the benefit of the farmers of Gujarat and India,'' Gandhi said.
+Attacking the BJP, Gandhi said, ''For who did Sardar Patel fight for and why?
+Sardar Patel was not just a human being.
+You built the statue of his body, but he was not just a human, he was the voice of the farmers of Gujarat and India.
+Whatever he said was for the benefit of the farmers of Gujarat and India''.

-Three agricultural laws -- which were later repealed by the Narendra Modi government -- were meant to take away the rights of farmers, he said. ''Farmers from across the country came out on roads, and the BJP says it fights for the rights of farmers.
-On one hand they built the tallest statue of Sardar Patel, and on the other hand they attacked all those for whom Sardar Patel fought and sacrificed his entire life.
+He said the three Central agricultural laws -- which were later repealed by the Narendra Modi government -- were meant to take away the rights of the farmers. ''Farmers from across the country came out on roads, and the BJP says it fights for the rights of farmers.
+On one hand, they built the tallest statue of Sardar Patel, and on the other hand, they attacked all those for whom Sardar Patel fought and sacrificed his entire life.
 What is the meaning of the statue?'' he wondered.

-Gandhi claimed the BJP in Gujarat has captured all the institutions, and the fight here is not between two political parties but with every institution which has been captured by the ruling party.
+Gandhi alleged the BJP in Gujarat has captured all the institutions, and the fight here is not between two political parties but with every institution which has been captured by the ruling party. ''But in Gujarat, the institutions for which the plinth was laid by Sardar Patel, whether it is the police, media, judiciary, or Assembly, the BJP has captured and controlled all these institutions.
+It means here you do not fight against a political party, but against every institution of Gujarat state,'' he said.

+He also attacked the Gujarat government over its policy to seek permission for holding protests and said it was steeped in corruption.

+''You have to take permission from those against whom you have to protest. ..Did Sardar Patel ask for the permission of the British for protest?
+Sardar Patel would have said that throw out the government which asks the people of Gujarat to seek its permission to protest.
+This is the truth.
+You are not fighting against a political party but an ideology against whom Sardar Patel fought,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)